 However, actually to the ear of an English reader, the name Pippin immediately calls a kind of apple, which is a kind of renetta.
 Do you think that, even in the nineties, Apple launched the Apple Pippin console, therefore the relationship with the apple is quite felt.
 Therefore, we in Italian should call it renetto o Melozzo, reason Fatigue, but the public would have gone mad.
 Yet Tolkien wanted the audience to think of the apple or the pip, the seed.

-Also, I add the full name Peregrin, of Latin root, would be the translation of the hobbit name of Pippin, that is Razanur.
+Also, I add the full name Peregrine, of Latin root, would be the translation of the hobbit name of Pippin, that is Razanur.
 Razanur, in fact, contains the root raza (foreigner) is razan (stranger), and it was the name of a famous traveler.

 Merry Brandybuck: a name that is not happy